PierreSenellart/provsql/doc/source/dev/continuous-distributions.rst

 to the bare-RV case, ``as_random(c)`` Diracs (``gate_value`` roots), categorical-form ``gate_mixture`` roots, and classic Bernoulli ``gate_mixture`` roots over any recursively-matched shape.
+A bare-RV root under conjugate observe-evidence resolves first through ``conjugatePosterior`` (the posterior is itself a bare distribution, returned as an untruncated single-RV shape -- this is what makes :sqlfunc:`rv_histogram` and the curve renderers exact for recognised posteriors).
 Conditioning is honoured uniformly across all four arms: non-trivial events are routed through ``collectRvConstraints`` to extract a ``[lo, hi]`` interval on the root variable, then ``truncateShape`` is applied recursively -- bare RVs intersect